List of awards and nominations received by Holby City: Broadcast Awards

 The Broadcast Awards, which were created by Broadcast magazine, honour accomplishments in the UK television programming industry.
 Holby City has received 11 nominations.

 Digital Spy Soap Awards

 The Digital Spy Soap Awards, which were created by entertainment website Digital Spy, annually celebrates moments in British and Australian soap operas.
 Originally conceived as an award ceremony in 2008, the awards later became an online voting system across the website as part of the Digital Spy Reader Awards.
 Holby City has received 16 nominations.

 Ethnic Multicultural Media Awards

 The Ethnic Multicultural Media Awards (EMMAs) were created to promote diversity within the media industry by recognising accomplishments in the multicultural community.
 Holby City has received two awards from four nominations.

 Inside Soap Awards

 The Inside Soap Awards are presented annually by Inside Soap magazine and acknowledge achievements in British and Australian soap operas.
-Holby City has received four awards from 47 nominations.
+Holby City has received five awards from 47 nominations.